 The more deeply a learner processes the content, the better he or she will remember it.
 This deep level of processing also enhances memory by helping the learner create more meaningful knowledge.

-This effect, which was identified by Fergus I. M. Craik and Robert S. Lockhart in 1972, illustrates how the depth of mental process falls on a shallow to deep continuum.
+This effect, which was identified by Fergus I. M. Craik and Robert S. Lockhart in 1972, illustrates how the depth of mental process falls on a shallow to a deep continuum.
 Shallow processing is susceptible to rapid deterioration, while deep processing leads to a more durable and stronger memory trace.

 Watch this video for further explanation.

 The concept refers to the effects that the structural elements of the course have on the information learners encode and remember.
 This effect relies on the fact that learner comprehension is influenced by the text structure used to convey the information.
 Moreover, it assumes that our brains like the organization of information, which is why chapters, outlines, and sections are highly recommended as an instructional method.

 There are many other structural elements of ways of organizing text that produce such an effect: advanced organizers, logical sequencing, highlighting of main ideas, use of bullets or numbers, and summaries.
 All of them aid learners in chunking and retaining information.
 They also point learners to the most important aspects of the material.